troubleNZ/SC-VRse/README.md

 ### current issues

-- profile.json (which is used for convenience remembering last location on script start) is broken.
+- profile.json , used for autoloading a saved set of screen settings, isnt loading properly (ironically)
 - dark mode is broken sorry